mschmidtkorth/alfred-clickup-msk/README.md

 # ClickUp 2.0 Alfred Workflow
 This workflow allows you to use Alfred to quickly add tasks and search tasks within ClickUp 2.0.

-**Note:** This is the first public release - bugs may be numerous.
-Let me know if you find any!

 ## Contents

 - [ClickUp 2.0 Alfred Workflow](#clickup-20-alfred-workflow)